telecmi/piopiy_sip_endpoint/README.md

 4. Setup your webserver and map your POST method URL in <a href="https://doc.telecmi.com/piopiy/docs/build-app/#app-id-and-secret" target="_blank">answer URL</a>.

-## Create SIP User
+## Create SIP Endpoint

-To create a SIP user, send your __POST__ method request with valid parameters to the following base URL.
+To create a SIP Endpoint, send your __POST__ method request with valid parameters to the following base URL.

 ### Base URL